-Line 2: Check the box to indicate if you used the deduction method or the credit method to determine your 2013 federal income tax liability.
+Line 2: Check the box to indicate if you used the deduction method or the credit method to determine your 2022 federal income tax liability.
 See Exceptions on the front for more information.
 If you checked the credit method, skip Line 3 and go to Line 4.

-Line 3: Check the box to indicate if you reported the repayment as a deduction on Schedule A of your 2013 federal Form 1040.
+Line 3: Check the box to indicate if you reported the repayment as a deduction on Schedule A of your 2022 federal Form 1040, or federal Form 1040-SR.

 Line 4: Enter the amount of your Connecticut income tax liability reported on your Connecticut income tax return for the year(s) of receipt.
-Enter the amount as originally filed, as adjusted by the Department of Revenue Services (DRS), or as you later amended it.
+Enter the amount as originally filed, as adjusted by DRS, or as you later amended it.

-Line 5: Compute the amount of your Connecticut income tax liability for the year(s) of receipt after you exclude from your Connecticut adjusted gross income for the year(s) of receipt the income you repaid during your 2013 taxable year.
+Line 5: Compute the amount of your Connecticut income tax liability for the year(s) of receipt after you exclude from your Connecticut adjusted gross income for the year(s) of receipt the income you repaid during your 2022 taxable year.